google-research-datasets/ToTTo/README.md

 ```
 (or alternatively from copying the above url into your browser address bar.)

+Inside the `totto_data` directory you should see three files: `totto_train_data.jsonl', 'totto_dev_data.jsonl ', and 'unlabeled_totto_test_data.jsonl' for the training, development, and unlabeled test sets respectively.

 **Download the evaluation scripts**

 You can find evaluation scripts and some exploratory processing scripts at [this repository](https://github.com/google-research/language/tree/master/language/totto).
 It also includes a separate README file with instruction on how to run the evaluation.